sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 If a PR only makes minor changes, it can be merged by the first reviewer, if they are confident they fully understand the changes.
 If this happens, the ``minor-change`` label should be added to the PR to indicate that it has been considered minor enough to need only one reviewer.
-The PR author can add one of these labels as a suggestion, but the first reviewer can always request a second reviewer if they think the PR would benefit from it.
+The PR author can add this label as a suggestion, but the first reviewer can remove the label as part of their evaluation.

-Exactly what constitutes a minor-change is left up the the reviewer but some examples might include:
+Exactly what constitutes a minor-change is left up to the the reviewer but some examples might include:
 - Improvements to existing documentation
 - Small bugfixes
 - Changes in code style rather than substance